ddnexus/flex/README.md

 ### For Elasticsearch Experts

-1. Flex provides the full elasticsearch APIs as ready to methods.
+1. Flex provides the full elasticsearch APIs as ready to use methods.
 Just take a look at the [API Metods](http://ddnexus.github.io/flex/doc/2-flex/2-API-Methods.html) page to appreciate its completeness.

 2. Then you may want to read the [Usage Overview](http://ddnexus.github.io/flex/doc/1-Flex-Project/2-Usage-Overview.html) page.
 Follow the links from there in order to dig into the topics that interest you.